JoaoCostaIFG/dotfiles/scripts/README.md

 - Eat the @ signs (apples)
 - Don't eat the # (walls) or yourself.

-## sxiv_folder

-Wrapper for [sxiv](https://github.com/muennich/sxiv) that opens all imagefiles inside a directory.
-If a file is provide, all the other files inside it's folder are also opened with sxiv Requires find, xargs and sxiv.

 ## truecolortest

 If you see a continuous color spectrum, you have truecolor support